Skip to main content

 2. Add a service user

-3. Download RC file
+3. Download the RC file

-1. In the control panel, on the top menu, click Account.
+1. In the control panel, on the top menu, click IAM.

-2. Go to the Service Users section.
+2. Go to the Service users section.

 3. Open the page of the service user you added in step 2Access tab.

-4. RC files in the block:
+4. In the RC files block:

-4.1 Select a project.
+4.1.
+Select a project.

-4.2 Select a region.
+4.2.
+Select a location.

-4.4.
+4.3.
 Click Download.

-4. Set up authorization
+4. Configure authorization

 For your information